SUBCHAPTER 9C ‑ CURRENT GOOD MANUFACTURING PRACTICES FOR SPECIFIC FOOD INDUSTRIES

 02 NCAC 09C .0703 SOURCE APPROVAL

-(a) If the proposed source is from an existing approved public water supply system, proceed to Paragraph (e) of this Rule.
+(a) If the proposed source is from an existing approved public water supply system, the provisions of Paragraphs (b), (c), and (d) of this Rule shall not apply.

 (b) If the proposed source is a well, the provisions of 15A NCAC 18C, Rules Governing Public Water Supplies, shall apply.
 Copies are available upon request from the Public Water Supply Section.

-(c) If the proposed source is a spring, approval requires a two step process.
+(c) If the proposed source is a spring, source approval is reviewed in a two step process.
 The first step is approval of the spring site.
-A representative of the Department of Environment, Health, and Natural Resources shall conduct an initial site investigation.
+A representative of the Department of Environmental Quality shall conduct an initial site investigation.
 Consideration shall be given to spring location, potential for surface water influence, hydrological and geological features, proximity of potential sources of pollution, and site ownership and control.

-(2) If the investigation does not reveal influence by surface waters, and all other factors as set forth in this Rule are considered satisfactory for site development, proceed to Paragraph (d) of this Rule;
+(2) If the investigation does not reveal influence by surface waters, and all other factors as set forth in this Rule are considered satisfactory for site development, the provisions of Paragraph (d) of this Rule shall apply.

-(d) The second step of the spring investigation requires water sampling and data collection to determine the capability of source water to meet current North Carolina drinking water quality standards under the most severe anticipated environmental conditions.
-The following requirements apply to the water sampling and data collection process:
+(d) In the second step of the spring investigation, spring water shall be sampled and data collected to determine the capability of source water to meet current North Carolina drinking water quality standards under the most severe anticipated environmental conditions.
+The following requirements shall apply to the water sampling and data collection process:

 (1) Sampling and data collection shall be conducted by the spring owner or his representative for the following parameters: